 Sr. Reviewer: Associate Vice President for Financial Services

 This policy establishes procedures to recoup excess compensation and other financial obligations to Texas State University from university employees, as authorized under Government Code, Title 6, Subtitle B, Chapter 666.
-For any and all debts related to enrollment at Texas State, see UPPS No. 03.01.06, Students’ Financial Responsibilities.
+For any and all debts related to enrollment at Texas State, see UPPS No. 03.01.06, Students’ Financial Obligations.

 * The university may recover the amount of an employee’s indebtedness to the university by deducting it from any compensation the university owes the employee or the employee’s successor (see Section 02.05 for definition of successor).
 The university may delay paying compensation or expense reimbursements equal to the amount of employee indebtedness to the university until indebtedness issues are resolved.